banerjeea/StudentEnrollment/README.md

 * Add model validations and error handling.
 * Add test cases.
 * Move database credentials out of appsettings.config and consider using secret management through KMS.
-* Add indexes on collections as needed, making sure emails, subjects, theatres, enrollments are unique.
+* Add indexes on collections as needed, making sure students, subjects, theatres and enrollments are unique.
 * Add logging.